wp-plugins/wordpress-form-manager/readme.txt

 * Label - This is the label that will be displayed with the form element.
 * Note - The note to be displayed.

+reCAPTCHA:

+* Label - This is the label that will be displayed with the form element.

 = Can users put HTML or JavaScript in my forms? =

 No. All HTML tags are stripped from form inputs.